The Calgary-based company Mooncor Oil has access to land around the borders of Lambton, Chatham-Kent, and Bkejwanong (AKA Walpole Island).

 It looks as though the company plans to begin their Ontario fracking operations here, before moving into other areas of Ontario –

-Those maps are from a presentation from the Mooncor Oil & Gas Company.
+Those maps are from a presentation from the Mooncor Oil & Gas Company about shale gas ‘opportunities’.
 (Here is an archived copy of that document.)
 Their presentation suggests that the area has “shallow, high-probability targets” with “modest per-well drilling cost.”
 The company also indicates that this area is a priority for them because of “extensive local pipeline and processing infrastructure.”

-Mooncor has stated that they are (as of May 2011) “pursuing opportunities to realize near-term value from its southwest Ontario assets, potentially through a spin-off into a new entity.
+Mooncor has stated that they are “pursuing opportunities to realize near-term value from its southwest Ontario assets, potentially through a spin-off into a new entity.
 The targets in Ontario are relatively shallow and thus require modest per-well capital expenditure.”
+(Those words are from May, 2011)

-More information about threatened areas of southwestern Ontario — including the Great Lakes — is posted on this page of this web site.
+More information about threatened areas of southwestern Ontario — including the Great Lakes — is posted on another page of this web site.

-Here is the overall map of more areas of southwestern Ontario which have been targeted for exploration -
+Here is the overall map of other areas of southwestern Ontario that this company has targeted for shale gas exploration –

 (That map is from this Toronto Star article.)